Hashtag ‘How-to’ for beginners

 Follow our tips below to use hashtags to your advantage, whether you're a publicist or author looking to increase engagement or your status:

 On Twitter, the hash symbol (#) turns any word or groupofwords into a clickable link.
 This allows you to organise your content into sub-categories (#Fiction, #Thriller, #ReadingList) and track discussion topics based on those keywords.
 So, if you wanted to post about your latest book, you could include #NewBook in your tweet to join similar conversations.
 Click on your hashtag to see all posts that mention that particular subject in real time.

 Facebook, believe it or not, only started supporting hashtags in 2013, and so far, has not seen the same impact as Twitter.
 Nevertheless, clicking on Facebook hashtags will take you directly to a list of other people’s posts containing the same hashtag.
-The results are not limited to people you know but to EVERYONE on Facebook.
-Avoid hashtags such as #BookGiveaway & #competition as these are considered “spammy” on FB (however they are dynamite on Twitter & Instagram!).
+The results are not limited to people you know, but to EVERYONE on Facebook.
+Avoid hashtags such as #BookGiveaway & #competition, as these are considered “spammy” on FB (however, they are dynamite on Twitter and Instagram!).

 Use hashtags on Pinterest to mark your pins and search for content.
 Click on the hashtag in a pin description to find pins that contain the exact same hashtag.